Our campaigning success

 Severe mental illness prioritised in the NHS Long-Term Plan

-In 2019 the NHS Long-Term Plan was published and for the first-time people severely affected by mental illness were prioritiseda huge success!
+In 2019 the NHS Long Term Plan was published and for the first-time people severely affected by mental illness were prioritised - a huge success!
 This followed our campaigning which highlighted - among other things - the length of time people wait for treatment.
 We also published our Right Treatment, Right Time report, which we shared with MPs and other decision makers.
-The report reveals how the people who are most unwell are waiting the longest for treatment and assesses the impact of this on both patients and the NHS.

 Seni’s Law receives royal assent